w-bonelli/w-bonelli.github.io/_posts/2019-12-7-out-of-context.md

 Software, like language, depends on context.
 On this nearly everyone agrees.
 The proper balance of implicit and explicit detail to hold in view at any one time, however, is hotly debated.

 Some camps like to KISS: *Keep It Simple, Stupid*.
 This, they will admit, can put complicated shit in one's face.
 A tolerance for local complexity engenders global simplicity, it's said.
-Boilerplate is better than bespoke abstraction.

 On the other side of the room cluster several ragged groups.
 Some, nursing a suspicion that nobody truly disagrees after all, have commandeered a whiteboard and drawn a series of neat little labeled tubes.